Commentary: Indonesia’s company-funded vaccination drive boosts the national rate but has limitations

 A company-funded COVID-19 vaccination programme for employed workers and their families was rolled out last week.

-Over 22,000 firms have registered some 10 million workers and their families to participate in this program, which will proceed in parallel with the ongoing government-funded inoculation programme that began in January.
+More than 22,000 firms have registered around 10 million workers and their families to participate in this program, which will proceed in parallel with the ongoing government-funded inoculation programme that began in January.

 READ: Commentary: Dear Indonesia, shaming the infected is a lousy COVID-19 plan